jreveillaud/Wolbachia-subpopulations/README.md

 This project describes the bioinformatic reproductible workflow associated to the paper "Multiple *Wolbachia* subpopulations co-occur in single *Culex pipiens* mosquito organs".

-# Anvi'o metagenomic workflows and binning to reconstruct Wolbachia genomes
+# Anvi'o metagenomic workflows and binning to reconstruct *Wolbachia* genomes

 ## Download data

-To explore the *Wolbachia* populations in single *Culex pipiens* midguts, you can download the six midgut metagenomes stored in ENA with the accession number PRJEB56379.
+To explore the *Wolbachia* populations in single *Culex pipiens* individuals, you can download the six midgut metagenomes and the four ovaries metagenomes stored in ENA with the accession numbers PRJEB56379 and PRJEB26028, respectively.

 The sample names and correspoding ENA accession IDs are reported here:
 | Sample name | ENA sample accession |